Ken "K. C." Yerrid stands at over six feet tall, is covered with tattoos and laden with muscle.

 His tough exterior, and those of other information security professionals like him, appear to belie their mental stress, leading to break downs.

-Luminaries within the industry have witnessed some of the toughest security professionals break down and quit the industry and, in extreme cases, attempt suicide.
+Luminaries within the industry have witnessed some of the toughest security professionals break down and quit and, in extreme cases, attempt suicide.

 Often self-driven to work massive hours, security professionals risk their personal lives and mental health to emulate the industry's most successful players.